nabeken/go-github-apps/README.md

 # go-github-apps

-`go-github-apps` is a command-line tool to retrieve a github access token for your Github Apps.
+`go-github-apps` is a command-line tool to retrieve a Github Apps Installation Token.

 When you want to call Github APIs from machines, you would want an access token which independs of a real account.
 Github provides several ways to issue tokens, for example: